CFPB’s Overreach: Applying Regulation E to Unhosted Wallets is Legally and Technologically Unsound

 If finalized, this rule would create insurmountable compliance burdens on unhosted wallet providers.
 EFTA mandates financial institutions to:

-Wallet developers literally cannot comply with these requirements.
+Wallet developers cannot reasonably comply with these requirements.
 They do not control user funds and have no ability to undo blockchain transactions.

 The CFPB is using an interpretive rule—bypassing the Administrative Procedure Act (APA), which requires formal rulemaking for substantive changes.
 Courts routinely strike down regulatory overreach when agencies attempt to rewrite laws without congressional approval.